MaximeArn/books_directory/readme.md

 - ### Second phase :
   - use a database to store the informations
     - postgres to refamiliarize myself with sql
+- ### Third phase :
+  - implement a logger like winston
+- ### Fourth phase :
-  - write a documentation and host it
+  - - write a documentation and host it